For administrators, editors, and teachers

 If you embed your videos from a video hosting service like YouTube, Vimeo, Wistia, etc., they will generally support captions on-screen.

-If you use our Video Upload Block to upload your videos directly to Pathwright, you can add closed captions by uploading your .vtt file to the Media Manager.
+If you use our Video Block to upload your videos directly to Pathwright, you can add closed captions by uploading your .vtt file to the Media Manager.
 Learners will be able to toggle on closed captioning and choose between multiple language subtitle options, if available.
 See upload closed captions or subtitles to your videos for more information.

 Don't forget that any attachments you include in your courses should also be clear and easy to read.